-SAFe provides a couple of options for how to deal with internal/external “suppliers” – for example they can become separate “supplier” Agile Marketing Train on a bigger Solution Train or a “supplier” team that is a “component”/”specialized” team inside an Agile Marketing Train.
-In any case SAFe provides guidance for how to involve them in a planning and execution cadence and how to create realistic plans considering their capabilities and availability without forcing them to be members of agile teams (although that is certainly an option and will be recommended in some cases).
+SAFe provides a couple of options for how to deal with internal/external “suppliers” – for example, they can become separate “supplier” Agile Marketing Train on a bigger Solution Train or a “supplier” team that is a “component”/”specialized” team inside an Agile Marketing Train.
+In any case, SAFe provides guidance for how to involve them in a planning and execution cadence and how to create realistic plans considering their capabilities and availability without forcing them to be members of agile teams (although that is certainly an option and will be recommended in some cases).

 Longer-term activities such as events, strategic campaigns

-Most agile marketing organizations run a mix of high-tempo testing that is a great fit for agile iterations/flow with frequent planning but also some longer-horizon activities such as conferences, webinars, big product launches, that require more predictability and visibility beyond the “next 2 weeks” that classic team-level agile provides.
+Most agile marketing organizations run a mix of high-tempo testing that is a great fit for agile iterations/flow with frequent planning but also some longer-horizon activities such as conferences, webinars, and big product launches, that require more predictability and visibility beyond the “next 2 weeks” that classic team-level agile provides.

 There’s a preference for SAFe in the enterprise

-Same framework means using the same language.
+The same framework means using the same language.
 Even after adjusting SAFe to a marketing vernacular, it is still SAFe and marketers will be able to understand developers and vice versa.

 Using the same framework means you’re better prepared for the day you will actually bring product development and marketing into the same customer experience value stream.
-While the typical starting point is for marketing to create “Agile Marketing Trains” focused on the marketing/customer journey value stream, many organizations are executing a “Digital Transformation” which means emphasis on the digital experience that combines both marketing/sales and usage touchpoints.
+While the typical starting point is for marketing to create “Agile Marketing Trains” focused on the marketing/customer journey value stream, many organizations are executing a “Digital Transformation” which means an emphasis on the digital experience that combines both marketing/sales and usage touchpoints.
 (See Oracle’s Customer Experience Lifecycle for an example)

-With this one bigger customer life-cycle in mind, more and more organizations have a vision of creating “Agile Customer Experience (CX) Trains” combining development, marketing, sales and others.
+With this one bigger customer life-cycle in mind, more and more organizations have a vision of creating “Agile Customer Experience (CX) Trains” combining development, marketing, sales, and others.
 These trains are needed in order to iterate and learn at the speed needed to compete in the digital age.
-Starting from the same or similar framework will ease the transition to these sort of trains – reducing the babel tower effect that might happen otherwise.
+Starting from the same or similar framework will ease the transition to these sorts of trains – reducing the babel tower effect that might happen otherwise.